Why is Mickey Mouse Still Alive?

 This is a growing problem in today’s world.
 Many brands feel they can bolt-on some sort of experience and achieve the same results as Disney.
 That perhaps a small AR/VR display on the end of an aisle is enough of an experience to drive traffic (and ultimately sales).
-But consumers are incredibly perceptive and can smell covert marketing a mile away.
+But consumers are incredibly perceptive and can smell a marketing scheme a mile away.
 If a brand’s “experience” is nothing more than a cover with the intention of selling products, it won’t succeed the way Disneyland did.

 Why Marketing Will Be Dead in Less Than 10 Years

-The recent hysteria surrounding all the things you can eat, drink and buy at Star Wars: Galaxy’s Edge is confirmation of something I feel very strongly about: why marketing will be dead in less than 10 years.
+The recent hysteria surrounding all the things you can eat, drink and buy at Star Wars: Galaxy’s Edge is confirmation of something I feel very strongly about: marketing will be dead in less than 10 years.

 We’ve officially reached a tipping point.
-With more channels and mediums than ever to reach consumers, brands and advertisers got incredibly overzealous.
+With more channels and mediums than ever to reach consumers, brands and advertisers have become incredibly overzealous.
 And in response, consumers have finally had enough.
 Traditional marketing is no longer working the way it has in the past.
 The experience of a brand is more important than ever.

-Whether it’s the unique experience of visiting a brand’s store (does stepping foot inside of Apple, Starbuck’s or Nike ever feel like “shopping”?), or the actual product itself is an experience (Disney, the rapid rise of Escape Rooms…even the shared social experience of the cultural phenomenon Fortnite), sales and brand loyalty are now driven by how consumers can engage with a brand, not by its marketing and advertising.
+Whether it’s the unique experience of visiting a brand’s store (does stepping foot inside of Apple, Starbucks or Nike ever feel like “shopping”?), or the actual product itself is an experience (Disney, the rapid rise of Escape Rooms, even the shared social experience of the cultural phenomenon Fortnite), sales and brand loyalty are now driven by how consumers can engage with a brand, not by its marketing and advertising.

 Museums – Who Will Fail and Who Will Prosper?

 On the surface, visiting a museum is actually a lot like going to Disneyland.
 You buy a ticket.
 You wait in line.
 You expect to see incredible treasures.
 Some attractions are much more popular than others.
-There are a gift shop and refreshments.
+There is a gift shop and refreshments.

 So, why is one struggling to gain visitors, while the other continues to see rising attendance year after year (attendance that will most certainly explode in growth over the next few years with the new Star Wars attraction)?